 - Files larger than 500Mb are not supported.

-OpenShot is an open-source video editor for Windows 10/8/7 and macOS.
+OpenShot is an open-source video editor for Windows 11/10/8/7 and macOS.
 For Chrome OS, you can just employ its online version to edit videos on Chrome browser.
-Absolutely, it is not as powerful as its offline version, but there is no problem to edit videos in multi tracks, including cutting, merging, addding some transitions and audio/video effects, and more.
+Absolutely, it is not as powerful as its offline version, but there is no problem to edit videos in multi tracks, including cutting, merging, adding some transitions and audio/video effects, and more.

 OpenShot for Google Chrome is actually a browser extension, so you need to add it to Chrome in advance, and find it in Google apps.
 Not like some other online Chrome video editors, it does not support videos from online websites.
 If you want to add some online materials to your video, you have to download it and save it in your Google Drive because it only supports loading from Google Drive.

 Price: As an open-source video editor, OpenShot for Chrome is also free to use.
-If you are a big fan of this editor all the time, you can keep using it though you switch system from Windows or macOS to Chrome OS.
+If you are a big fan of this editor all the time, you can keep using it.

 - Free and open-source.